 Maintain A Healthy Weight

-The major contributing factors to this are more sugary and high-energy foods and drinks, less activity, and more time watching TV and playing with electronic devices instead of running around outside.
+There are many major contributing factors to this.
+Including more sugary and high-energy foods and drinks, less activity, and more time watching TV and playing with electronic devices instead of running around outside.

-A well-known benefit of exercise is increased fitness and cardio vascular endurance.
-Increased cardio vascular health is one of our body’s most important allies in fighting off disease, especially heart disease, which is one of the major health problems faced today, taking over 45,000 lives in Australia annually.
+Increased fitness and better cardio vascular endurance are well-known benefits of exercise.
+Increased cardio vascular health is one of our body’s most important allies in fighting off disease!
+Especially heart disease, which takes over 45,000 lives in Australia annually, making it one of the major health problems faced today.

 That alone is enough incentive for you to get your kids up, active and playing sports.